apache/incubator-kie-kogito-runtimes/drools/kogito-scenario-simulation/README.md

 It contains a JUnit runner to make it possible to run `*.scesim` files via Maven build.

+NOTE: it works with JUnit 5 vintange engine

 How to use
 ----------